LIVE WEBINAR, Dec 3rd – How to Protect Your Physical Security Devices from Cyber Attacks

 The explosion of physical security devices has raised the need for a reliable and secure firmware update mechanism suitable for devices across a vast enterprise deployment.
 Firmware updates are necessary to patch vulnerabilities, but they can also add new functionality and change configuration settings.

-Incorporating automation into the firmware upgrade process enables organizations to eliminate many of the challenges related to unmanaged physical security devices.
-IoT teams can stop worrying about whether firmware versions are frequently upgraded or whether vulnerable firmware is identified and patched.
+Incorporating automation into the firmware upgrade process enables organizations to eliminate many challenges related to unmanaged physical security devices.
+IoT teams can stop worrying about whether firmware versions are frequently upgraded or vulnerable firmware is identified and patched.
 Instead, automated firmware upgrades make daily maintenance routines much more effortless.
 Manual updates are eliminated, while end users can operationally manage firmware quickly and efficiently — regardless of scale — with full process supervision and update validation.
 In addition, automated firmware upgrades ensure devices will always be protected from known issues that manufacturers have addressed in the latest version, improving the organization’s device availability, security posture, and compliance.

 Blog posts you might also like